gitlabhq/gitlabhq/doc/development/frontend.md

 This is the index file of your new feature.
 This is where the root Vue instance of the new feature should be.

-The Store and the Service should be loaded in this file and provided as a prop to the main component.
+The Store and the Service should be imported and initialized in this file and provided as a prop to the main component.

 Don't forget to follow [these steps.][page_specific_javascript]